 We have New York, but England has old York, one of the country's top tourist destinations outside of London.
 The town offers a captivating tour of historic sights mixed with an easygoing pedestrian ambience — all lassoed within its formidable medieval wall.

-The Minster’s towers serve as a navigational landmark — or you can follow the strategically placed signposts, which point out all places of interest to tourists.
+Later, Henry VIII used the city's fine cathedral as the northern headquarters of his Anglican Church.
+The huge York Minster is still a power center of the Church, and easily the town's top sight — but much more lies beyond.
+The minster's stately Gothic towers serve as a navigational landmark — or you can follow the strategically placed signposts, which helpfully point out all places of interest to tourists.

 To get away from the bustle, linger at one of York's fine upscale bistros or elegant teahouses.
 Or try the two-mile walk along the Ouse River, over the handsome Millennium Bridge, and back into town.
 The bridge is delightfully designed with an inviting, reclining-lounge-chair fence — just right for relaxing, people-watching, and contemplating the incredible history of this intriguing city.